Dmdv/solana-deposit/README.md

 # Solana Deposit Program

-Create a simple Rust application interacting with Solana.
-You need to develop a smart contract (program) that allows users to deposit SOL, track their balances, and withdraw funds.
+Smart contract (program) that allows users to deposit SOL, track their balances, and withdraw funds.
-You can test the contracts on Localnet or Devnet to avoid spending real money on testing.

 ## Instructions